Sales leaders don’t always recognize problems with lead scoring

 By ignoring the fan who was in the right place at the right time, the team likely missed a great first sales opportunity and any potential of developing a lifelong patron.

 Broke college students tend not to purchase courtside season ticket packages.
-Multibillion-dollar corporations tend not to buy nosebleeds.
+Multibillion-dollar corporations tend not to buy packages in the nosebleed sections.
 However, most lead scoring models jam every contact into a single lead scoring model that boils every prospect down to a single number.

 See a problem here?

 Failing to consider meaningful differences in the buying populations of different products results in less reliable lead scores.
-This is a costly mistake; Instead of achieving sales targets with smaller prospect pools, team have to expand their prospect pools.
-The only way to effectively communicate with a larger-than-necessary prospect pool is with a larger-than-necessary sales and marketing team. piLYTIX Sports has written extensively about the excessive costs that result from having too many salespeople.
+This is a costly mistake.
+Instead of achieving sales targets with smaller prospect pools, team have to expand their prospect pools.
+The only way to effectively communicate with a larger-than-necessary prospect pool is with a larger-than-necessary sales and marketing team.